blitzlog/docs/getting_started.md

 ```

-Thats is all, run your code a local machine, on-prem or public cloud.
+Thats is all, run your code a local machine, on-prem or public cloud, which allows outbound TCP traffic.

-You can view your logs at https://blitzlog.com using the same login, used to create API Key.
+You can view your logs at [blitzlog.com](https://test.blitzlog.com).